NYC’s Best Shaved Ice

 • Best for: Matcha ($10).
 Semi Colon is the newest shaved ice shop on this list.
 The scoop of mascarpone is unnecessary, but the matcha layered with red bean and crunchy cereal is a refreshing treat while trotting through Manhattan.

-Dessert bar shaved ice
+Restaurant shaved ice

 • 1st dessert destination: Spot Dessert Bar, East Village, Manhattan.